lumeland/lume.land/plugins/paginate.md

 This plugin is installed by default. 🎉

 ## Configuration

+The second argument of the function is an object with options:

+- `size`: Number of elements per page.
+- `url`: A function to generate the URL of each page.
+It receives the current page number as the first argument.
+- `each`: A function to modify each page, for example to add or edit variables.

 If you want to change the default configuration, use the second argument of `lume()` function in your `_config.ts` file.